Pranav1606/Currency-Determination-Using-Deep-Learning-/README.md

 Developed a user-friendly GUI using Python library Tkinter

-It uses the device's camera for capturing the  real-time currency  image and  classify using trained deep learning model which is integrated into GUI and it displays recognized currency along with its denomination
+It uses the device's camera for capturing the  real-time currency  image and  classify using trained deep learning model which is integrated into GUI and it displays and produces voice output of the recognized currency along with its denomination